omanshardt/js-event-handling-patterns/README.md

 This last example is my recommended way to
 - register event listeners on html-elements,
-- separate  listener functions from business logic functions (for better reusability)
+- keeping business logic apart from the listener functions for better reusability
 - execute business logic functions within the same context as the listener functions
 - pass event catching scoped variables to the more globally defined business logic function
-- assign listener function to well-scoped variable for later access i. e. for removal of the listener.
+- have access to the listener functions (i. e. for removing them) from well-defined scopes.